Kombucha Brewing FAQ

 What is a SCOBY ?

 SCOBY stands for Symbiotic Colony Of Bacteria and Yeast.
 It’s essentially a cooperative of microorganisms that feed on tea and sugar, and whose products of metabolism create kombucha.

 What type of container should I use to grow my SCOBY?

-In brewing your own home-made Kombucha, there are a few key characteristics of your brewing vessel that you should look for.
+In brewing your own home-made kombucha, there are a few characteristics of your brewing vessel that you should look for.

 - The vessel should be glass or ceramic.
-While many will say that food-grade plastic can be used, undesirable flavors often result from continued use of plastics.
+While many will say that food-grade plastic can be used, undesirable flavors often result from continued use of plastic.
 Glass provides an inactive surface for fermentation to proceed, and will not allow the leaching of chemicals into your brew.
-If brewing with ceramic always check if it is lead-free (FYI the crocks we carry are lead-free and made in the USA).
+If brewing with ceramic, be sure it is lead-free (the crocks we carry are lead-free and made in the USA).

 - The vessel should be wide-mouthed.
-The Kombucha SCOBY requires that air be constantly exchanged with the outside environment, as it is constantly taking in oxygen and expelling CO2.
-A wide surface area ensures fast growth, as well as acidification of the liquid.
+The kombucha SCOBY requires that air be constantly exchanged with the outside environment, as it is constantly taking in oxygen and expelling CO2.
+A wide surface area ensures fast growth, as well as quick acidification of the tea.
 This results in a healthy culture.
-The wider the area for the culture to exchange gases, the more numerous the antibacterial byproducts of SCOBY metabolism.
+The wider the area for the culture to exchange gases, the more numerous are the antibacterial byproducts of SCOBY metabolism.
 Keep in mind that although your SCOBY will grow in tall, narrow-mouthed vessels, it will do so less vigorously.

-- The size of the vessel is important, though not quite so much as the liquid’s surface area.
+- The size of the vessel is important, though not quite so much as the available surface area.
 Similar to the surface area, however, the more shallow the depth of liquid in the fermentation vessel, the faster the SCOBY grows and processes the tea into delicious kombucha.